keylabivdc/VIP/README.md

 	(Note: The config file includes parameters for VIP to run.
 Each parameter can be modified based on your situation.
 Generally the default parameters are suitable for most cases.)
 # Helps

-Any questions can be sent to liyang@ivdc.chinacdc.cn
+Any questions can be sent to lyang@capitalbio.com

+(Previous email address was eliminated.
+If I did not reply your emails, please send me with above address)

 # Notes